alickzhu/PLAYER/README.md

 ## Murder Mystery Game Rules

-You are playing a game called **"Murder Mystery"** with other players, which is based on textual interaction.
-Here are the game rules:

 ### Rules

 **Rule 1:** The total number of players participating in the game depends on the script.
 There may be one or more players who are the murderer(s), while the rest are civilians.